hanmmmmm/robotic-path-planning-in-python/README.md

 # Robotic path planning
-This is a collection of robotic 2D path planning algorithms written by my self.
+This is a collection of robotic 2D path planning algorithms written by myself.

 ## Content: